isomerpages/mti-cap/pages/Terms of Use.md

 We are not responsible or liable for the availability or content of any other Internet site (not provided by us) linked to or from The Website.
 Access to any other Internet site is at your own risk.
 If you create a link or frame to The Website, you do so at your own risk.

 We reserve the right to object or disable any link or frame from The Website.

+##### 6. This site may contain links to non-Government sites whose data protection and privacy practices may differ from ours.
+We are not responsible for the content and privacy practices of these other websites and encourage you to consult the privacy notices of those sites.

+##### 7. Please contact ITSupport@cap.gov.sg if you:

+•	Have any enquires or feedback on our data protection policies and procedures; or <br><br>
+•	Wish to provide details about cases of unjustified price increases please use the feedback form